WordPoints/dependencies/docs/background.md

 ### Bundling

 One form of dependency management is to bundle all dependencies with the dependent, as part of its source code.
 This causes problems when multiple copies of a depdency are installed, but this can be circumvented by namespacing, at least in regard to code breakage.
 However, when it comes to feature breakage, even namespacing is limited in its power.
 There is still only one filesystem, database, cache, and ultimately only one site which will be viewed in a single window.
 Some interactions can be prefixed, others by their very nature cannot.
-Just namespacing/prefixing the code itself will not insure compatibility, unless the dependencies are very careful in their interations with these things.
+Just namespacing/prefixing the code itself will not ensure compatibility, unless the dependencies are very careful in their interactions with these things.

 Nonetheless, bundling is a common form of dependency management employed within the WordPress ecosystem.

 But the fact that bundling is opaque, not only to users, but often to WordPress itself, also has consequences.
-Not only is the installation of the dependency tied to the installation of the dependent, so are updates.
+Not only is the installation of the dependency tied to the installation of the dependent, but so are updates.
 Because of this combination of factors, security patches are often not applied to bundled dependencies in a timely manner.
 This has lead to many hacked sites, and warrants the classification of bundling as a dangerous practice.

 Bundling can work with some success for libraries, because they can be utilized for independent purposes, lessening the liklihood of conflict.
 However, it cannot work for extensions, because by nature they are all generally supposed to be augmenting the same feature set on the site, not separate copies of it.

 ### None/Hooks

 As noted above, the most common reply to the suggestion of a dependency system for WordPress, is to say that one is not really needed, if a plugin properly uses the APIs provided by WordPress already.
-In particular, the hooks API with its actions and filters can be used to only run code when it is triggered by the plugin that it is integrating with.
+In particular, the hooks API with its actions and filters can be used to run code only when it is triggered by the plugin that it is integrating with.
 (Note that this does not solve the other half of the dependency equation, which is libraries, however.)

 One of the key benefits of this approach is its granularity.
 It allows a dependent to degrade gracefully, from fully working with a dependency, to not working with it at all, or most anywhere in between.
 On the flip side of this is the fact that the degree of compatibility attained is less transparent to the user: just because their site wasn't killed doesn't mean that the features being augmented are actually going to work properly.
 Of course, this can be remedied in part by the dependent plugin, by displaying warning messages, but even then it may be difficult for it to tell if an integration is actaully being fully realized.
 Mainly, it can just give a warning when a dependency is not present at all.